allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 > must start here.

 Our main task, when investigating this layer is to understand *what* and *how* shared hardware resources are used by our application.
-Given this knowledge we can move up "the box" understanding how each next layer utilises resources and what impact it has on overall performance as seen by the end user.
+Given this knowledge we can move up “the box” understanding how each next layer utilises resources and what impact it has on overall performance as seen by the end user.

 If you are familiar with [Brendan Gregg's](http://www.brendangregg.com) [Linux Observability